ebipm64/SQL/README.md

 CODE 4: We are going to classify the total_fare(fare+extra+tax+tip) from table taxi as "Premium", "MEDIUM" and "REGULAR" classes.
 At the first we sum all amounts as a total_fare and then categorize them(Picture 5)

+CODE 5: Identify the 5 last rows in the table PAYMENT base on the all done transaction by each customer and date less than 85 $.